muhan421/WHS-PromApp/README.md

 # WHS-PromApp

-App used to register and check students in for the WylieIsd Prom.
+App used to register and check students in for the Wylie Isd Prom.